 Long term planning loosely follows the White Rose Hub small steps overview which breaks down the 7 areas of maths into achievable units.
 Short term planning can be on an approved planning format, saved in Microsoft Word and saved on the server.
 If PowerPoints are used, these are acceptable as plans (notes can be made on slides that require it for understanding.)
-We aim to differentiate with the apparatus available to the children, through various models used by the teacher and with questioning (using the Blooms Taxonomy model for challenge).
-All planning/Powerpoints is saved in the planning folder on a weekly basis.
+We aim to differentiate with the apparatus available to the children and through various models used by the teacher.

+All planning is saved in the planning folder on a weekly basis.
 This planning can be accessed by all teachers, the maths lead, SLT and the Head Teacher.
 Planning Scrutiny is carried out by the lead and head teacher/SLT.
 Feedback on planning is given to staff in a staff meeting and developments and actions are discussed.